gitwalter/ai-dev-agent/tests/TEST_ORGANIZATION_RULES.md

 - [ ] Test is properly documented
 - [ ] Test follows isolation principles
 - [ ] Validation script passes
+- [ ] Test is in correct subfolder based on type

 ## Updates and Maintenance